sifis-home/wp2-documents/wp2-deliverable-2.1/software-assessment.md

 Furthermore, a dynamic analysis provides more precise measures of the internal attributes of software, such as coupling, complexity, etc., based on the data collected during actual execution of the system, which have direct impact on quality factors of a software such as reliability, testability, maintainability, performance, and error-rates.

-Below we present a simple comparative comparison table to illustrate the differences between the metrics produced by a static and a dynamic analysis [@Kumar].
+Below we present a simple comparison table to illustrate the differences between the metrics produced by static and dynamic analysis [@Kumar].

 | Static Metrics                                                                                           | Dynamic Metrics                                                                   |